filecoin-project/filecoin-docs/docs/install-filecoin/overview.md

 You need to have Go installed on your system.
 Head over to the [Golang Install docs](https://golang.org/doc/install) to find out how to install Go for your operating system.

-You can check that you have Go install properly by asking for the version number in a terminal window:
+You can check that you have Go installed properly by asking for the version number in a terminal window:

 ```bash
 go version